Bringing Memory Safety to the Linux Kernel

 Cognitive Simplicity

 Unlike Rust's complex borrow checker, ALGOL's memory model is so simple that developers can focus on writing code instead of fighting the compiler.
+Segmentation faults become a thing of the past through sheer force of will!

-Technical Arguments
+Technical arguments

 Opponents of ALGOL often claim the complexity of ALGOL68 delayed implementation long enough for other languages to catch up.
-While it was simply damn hard ~1970 to implement memory-safe languages like ALGOL and Pascal, and when Ritchie made large parts of the behavior "undefined" he also made the compiler very easy to implement so they moved forward quickly, the KISS principle.
+While it was simply damn hard ~1970 to implement memory-safe languages like Algol and Pascal, and when Ritchie made large parts of the behavior "undefined" he also made the compiler very easy to implement so they moved forward quickly, the KISS principle.

 What Kernel Developers Are Saying